-Three student parking areas are available; one, at the Art and Science Center, a second, at the Joyner Learning Center, the third on the south side of Greenwoods Hall.
+- · Arts and Science Center

+- · Joyner Learning Center

+- · South side of Greenwoods Hall

 Students may park in these areas at any time during the College's hours of operation.
 After 5:00 p.m., students may park in the lots reserved for faculty and staff.
 Student vehicles found in reserved faculty and staff lots prior to 5:00 p.m. may be towed.
-Students may not park in spaces designated as reserved for specific individuals, or in lots designated as reserved at all times.
+Students are not permitted to park in spaces designated as reserved for specific individuals or in lots designated as reserved at all times.